perassijulian/typescript/typescript/README.md

 ### Learning a new languaje

-learning a new language is always a challenge.
+Learning a new language is always a challenge.
 As it is a subset within javascript the learning curve is being very fast.
 Also, I am quickly realizing the usefulness of having declared variable types as well as interfaces and creating new types.

+### Classes

+I had always known about the concept of classes but never had the need to define them until now.
+From the server side a good practice is to define the controllers as classes.
+This allowed me to begin to learn more about the definition and use of them.

 ## Status